qd-cae/qd-cae-python/README.md

 *Changelog 02.06.2018*
 Version 0.8.0

-License: Changed project license to MIT
+**License: Changed project license to MIT**

 qd.cae.dyna:
- - Added many functions to get entire data arrays (e.g. `d3plot.get_node_displacement()`)
+ - **Arrays** are here: added many functions to get entire data arrays (e.g. `d3plot.get_node_displacement()`)
+ - Getting data arrays from `RawD3plot` does not copy the memory anymore, but numpy instead simply uses the C++ memory (big performance boost).
- - `D3plot` now automatically detects femzip compressed files
+ - `D3plot` now automatically detects femzip compressed files (`use_femzip` is not used anymore and will be removed in the future).
- - `KeyFile` encryption detection checks now for '----- BEGIN PGP MESSAGE-----' and does not compute the entropy anymore
+ - `KeyFile` encryption detection checks now for '----- BEGIN PGP MESSAGE-----' and does not compute the entropy anymore (`encryption_detection` is not used anymore and will be removed in the future).
- - Parallelized reading of `KeyFile` partially
+ - Parallelized reading of `KeyFile` (to some degree)

 *Changelog 18.04.2018*
 Version 0.7.2